department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/discussion-guide-users-vets-beneficiaries.md

 Let’s start with a few warm-up questions.

- - Are you a Veteran or a non-Veteran beneficiary?
- - Are you currently using or have you ever used your education benefits?
+ - Are you currently using or have you ever used VA education benefits?
    - If yes, which benefit are you using?
+       - Was that benefit yours or was it transferred to you?
        - When did you start school?
    - If no, do you plan on using your benefits in the near future?
        - Which benefit?
+       - Is that benefit yours or was the benefit transferred to you?
        - Where are you in the school selection process?

  - Have you ever used the GI Bill Comparison Tool before?